roehampton/module-content/software-development-2/week-02/lab/README.md

     // Equivalent to line 6 in Python code for (string str : data)
     {
-        // Equivalent to line 7 in Python cout << str << endl;
+        // Equivalent to line 7 in Python code cout << str << endl;
     }
     return 0;